akshaynanavati/wikiracer/README.md

 - Length of the found path
 - Number of wiki media api requests completed in order to find the solution

+The Mixpanel tracking happens asynchronously - events get pushed onto a queue and there is a greenlet reading off the queue and sending data to Mixpanel.

 ## API Specification

 The API endpoints are structured as `http://<host>:<port>/<namespace>/v<version>/<path>`.
 The below docs will specify